Subscribe via RSS

 DSC00449 DSC00451 DSC00458

 Therefore I glued a strip of plastic (yeah, it's a cable-tie) along the back of the holes as a backing plate for the switches.
 This worked perfectly!
-I probably should've soldered the wiring first, but it was each enough once the switches were in position!
+I probably should've soldered the wiring first, but it was easy enough once the switches were in position!

 DSC00467